 This designation is used for files containing no papers for veterans who were granted disability pensions prior to 1800.
 A fire in 1800 destroyed the papers relating to these pensioners.
 The "X" designation which we have used to index these files in our database is as assigned by HeritageQuest.com in its postings.
 The "X" designation is part of the official file designation system used by the National Archives.

 The National Archives has a descriptive pamphlet formatted as an 82-page pdf file which explains the Pension and Bounty Land records in great detail.
-That pdf file can be downloaded for free at Fold3.com web site at NARA Descriptive Pamphlet on Rev War Pensions.
+That pdf file can be downloaded for free at the Fold3.com web site at NARA Descriptive Pamphlet on Rev War Pensions.